RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 Pretraining used to be the center of focus.
 It operates at a very large scale of GPUs in a throughput-oriented manner, with Model Flops Utilization (MFU) being the key metric.
 At this scale, resiliency to failure becomes a critical measure to improve MFU beyond choosing the right parallelism.
 Examples methods are fault tolerance and async checkpointing, see more details at [NVIDIA Resiliency Extension](https://github.com/NVIDIA/nvidia-resiliency-ext).

-Post-training was once viewed as a lesser important problem due to its small scale.
+Post-training optimization was once viewed as a less crucial problem due to its small scale.
 The rise of Reinforcement learning (RL) changed this.
 RL poses many new system-level challenges beyond parallelism.
 I call it **parallelism and placement** problem, which has been discussed in [HybridFlow](https://arxiv.org/pdf/2409.19256):

 1. Multiple models (actor, critic, reward model, etc) and their data dependency lead to such a dilemma that \- either colocate multiple models at the cost of precious GPU memory, or host models on separate GPUs at the cost of idle compute time.
 2. Training and rollout (generation) are completely different workloads.
 Using a dedicated inference framework and resharding the weights every iteration could be essential.